dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

     gyro + 3-axis for the magnetometer.
 Porting your code to these is a good way to make it obvious what are the common things to do, and whats device-specific.

-Hard (Daniel) mode:
- - You can easily ignore our starter code and write everything from scratch.
-The needed interface is narrow (reset, initialize, has-data, read-data) without any datastructures.
-It's an interesting exercise.

 The `docs` directory has a bunch of documents.
 The two main ones for the MPU-6050: